No Fee Unless You Win

 There is specific information on the State of Missouri’s official page, for those who want information on injuries in the workplace.
 For example, many employees can receive workers’ comp payments, regardless of who is at fault.
 But, if a person receives workers’ comp, this will eliminate any opportunity for the employee to bring forth a lawsuit for any further compensation against the employer.

 It’s a good idea to consult with a workers’ comp attorney, especially if you are not getting anywhere with your claim.
-Walton Telken of St. Louis has a team of skilled and experienced workers’ comp attorneys who can determine the legitimacy of your case, and advise you on what to do next.
+Walton Telken Bragee of St. Louis has a team of skilled and experienced workers’ comp attorneys who can determine the legitimacy of your case, and advise you on what to do next.

 Even though workers’ comp payments tend to be modest, the following is often covered: